hbctraining/scRNA-seq/lessons/04_SC_quality_control.md

 > **NOTE:** **Reads per cell** is another metric that can be useful to explore; however, the workflow used would need to save this information to assess.
 Generally, with this metric you hope to see all of the samples with peaks in relatively the same location between 10,000 and 100,000 reads per cell.

 ## Filtering

+In conclusion, considering any of these QC metrics in isolation can lead to misinterpretation of cellular signals.
+For example, cells with a comparatively high fraction of mitochondrial counts may be involved in respiratory processes and may be cells that you would like to keep.
+Likewise, other metrics can have other biological interpretations.
+Thus, always **consider the joint effects of these metrics when setting thresholds and set them to be as permissive as possible to avoid filtering out viable cell populations unintentionally**.

 Now that we have visualized the various metrics, we can decide on the thresholds to apply which will result in the removal of low quality cells.
 Often the recommendations mentioned earlier are a rough guideline, and the specific experiment needs to inform the exact thresholds chosen.
 We will use the following thresholds: